takomo-io/takomo-docs/docs/general/directory-structure.md

 Takomo supports using [Handlebars](https://handlebarsjs.com/) templating with configuration and CloudFormation template files.
 You can provide custom Handlebars helper functions and partial files by placing JavaScript files in the **helpers** and **partials** directories.

 Parameter values for CloudFormation stacks can be resolved at deployment using parameter resolvers.
-Custom parameter resolvers can be provided by placing JavaScript files into the **resolvers** subdirectory.
+Custom parameter resolvers can be provided by placing JavaScript files into the **resolvers** directory.

 It is possible to instruct Takomo to execute certain actions before and after deployments.
 These actions are called hooks, and just like with the parameter resolvers, custom hooks can be provided by placing JavaScript files into the **hooks** directory.

+You can add custom validation schemas by placing JavaScript files into the **schemas** directory.

 **deployment** and **organization** - directories meant to provide configuration for larger deployments and AWS organizations.